-Potato starch production is a well-defined process that includes the key steps of potato unloading, cleaning, rasping of tubers, juice separation, starch extraction, starch milk refining, dewatering and drying.
+Potato starch production is a well-defined process starting with the delivery, sorting, washing and grinding of potatoes.
+Regardless of the route chosen to extract potato starch, these steps are usually present.
+For further processing, however, the separation of the two solids, starch and fiber, from the potato juice is necessary.
 SiccaDania supplies core equipment for this process, namely clean-flow washers, raspers, sampling analysis equipment, and a special washing pump.
 In addition, SiccaDania cooperates with other technology providers and offers complete solutions (turnkey projects) regarding project management & integration.

-Potato protein is recovered from the potato juice leaving the potato starch plant.
+During the starch extraction process, the two solid elements, starch and fiber, are separated from the potato juice.
+The potato juice mostly contains water mixed with soluble proteins, salts, sugars and amino acids.
+The potato protein has shown to be equally nutritious as the egg and soy protein, thus of high interest for companies.
+It is usually recovered from the potato juice leaving the starch plant.
 The protein is separated in a liquid process involving heat treatment, pH adjustment and separation.
-For industrial and feed applications, the separated wet protein fraction (approx. 40% TS) is dried in a SiccaDania Zeta Dryer in a very gentle drying process.
-SiccaDania supplies spray dryers for potato proteins for human consumption.
+For industrial and feed applications, the separated wet protein fraction consisting of approximately 40% is dried in a gentle process with SiccaDania’s Zeta Dryers.
+We also provide other types of spray dryers for the extraction of potato proteins which can be then used for human consumption.
 Producing protein for human consumption is based on a novel process developed by SiccaDania’s partner, BiOptimate in collaboration with the University of Copenhagen.

-SiccaDania offers a unique process for separation and drying of fibres from potatoes.
-These fibres are processed to a high quality, high nutritional value product for human consumption.
-90% (approx.) of the fibre fraction can be used for human consumption, and the remaining 10% is used for animal feed or bio-gas production.
-SiccaDania offers the unique Zeta dryer for drying of potato fibres.
+Besides starch and protein extraction, SiccaDania offers a unique process for separation and drying of fibers from potatoes.
+Potato fibers are used as a food additive to improve texture and stability of the food, thus contributing to dietary enrichment, calorie or carbohydrate reduction.
+These fibers are processed to a high quality, high nutritional value product for human consumption.
+Around 90% of the fiber fraction can be used for human consumption, and the remaining 10% can be used for animal feed or bio-gas production.
+SiccaDania’s unique Zeta Dryer is the optimal solution for drying potato fibers.

 Potato Fruit Juice Concentration

 Following the protein separation from a potato starch plant, large quantities of fruit juice need to be managed.
 The traditional way of managing this would be to distribute the liquid by spraying on fields as a fertilizer.
-There are a number of downsides to this approach.
-Costs are very high, and large tanks or basins are required for storage outside of the distribution season.
-The effect of using fruit water as a fertilizer is often poor, and odour from liquid storage facilities is detrimental to any starch producer’s image.
-However by concentrating the fruit water to above 40%, the concentrate can be stored in smaller covered facilities until the next distribution season.
-The concentrate now has a commercial value rather than being a cost factor, and the nutrition value as a fertilizer is much improved and in fact can become quite substantial.
-The majority of the energy used to concentrate the fruit juice can be recovered and used in the starch plant, making this unit operation economically viable.
-SiccaDania designs and supplies evaporators with mechanical vapour rcompression (MVR) for this application at production capacities exceeding 80 tons/hour, if required.
+There are several downsides to this approach.
+Costs are very high and large tanks or basins are required for storage outside of the distribution season.
+The effect of using fruit water as a fertilizer is often poor, and odor from liquid storage facilities is detrimental to any starch producer’s image.
+However, by concentrating the fruit water to above 40%, the concentrate can be stored in smaller covered facilities until the next distribution season.
+The concentrate now has a commercial value rather than being a cost factor, and the nutrition value as a fertilizer is much improved, in fact can become quite substantial.
+Most of the energy used to concentrate the fruit juice can be recovered and used in the starch plant, making this unit operation economically viable.
+SiccaDania designs and supplies evaporators with mechanical vapor recompression (MVR) for this application at production capacities exceeding 80 tons/hour, if required.